williamd4112/CV-homework2/README.md

   - I will clone your repo after the due date

 ## Credits
-	Assignment modified by Min Sun based on James Hays and Derek Hoiem's previous developed projects
+	Assignment modified by Min Sun based on Fei-Fei Li and Ali Farhadi's previous developed projects